Sunshine018/Project-Reviving/README.md

 # Project-Reviving
-Resurrect unattended projects that have stopped updating,or developers have left.
+Revive unattended projects that have stopped updating,or developers have left.